cindymit/Body-By-Boba/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
-- Render data on page
+- Add home page link.
+- Add form to homepage.
+- Form contains input area for drink name.
+- Dropdown menus for base, milk, toppings, and sugar percentage.
-- Allow user to choose favorites
+- Add UseHistory to redirect to homepage.
+- Render submitted input on homepage below form.

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- Add second API
+- Link second API for user reviews.
-- Use local storage to save user favorites
+- Add welcome page with link to home page.
+- Add history of boba page.

 ## Project Schedule